 That is why I find today's motion interesting.
 The New Democrats are saying we should not give a tax break in one area so we can funnel that money into another area.
 I have heard that before.
 They believe we should have a tax for corporations here, put a tax there, click our heels and make things happen.

-In the 2015 election, the New Democrats talked about a multi-million dollar housing strategy proposal.
-We came up with a multi-billion dollar first-time ever housing strategy that goes for 10 years.
+In the 2015 election, the New Democrats talked about a multi-million-dollar housing strategy proposal.
+We came up with a multi-billion-dollar first-time-ever housing strategy that goes for 10 years.
 It is the single greatest investment in housing.
 How did they respond to it?
-They said it was not was not enough, yet it was 10 times the amount they were talking about in the election.
+They said it was not enough, yet it was 10 times the amount they were talking about in the election.
 That was the election where they were advocating for balancing the budget.
 I think it is because they have this sense that whatever the government does they have to try and one-up it.
 If we say we are going to build 1,000 homes, they will say they will build 5,000 homes.
 If we say we are working toward a national pharmacare program, they will not only say it was their idea, but now they want a national dental care program.
 When it comes to my NDP friends, it is never-ending.
 That is something I witnessed when they were in opposition.

 When I was in the Manitoba legislature, it was quite the opposite.
 It may be hard to believe, but I believe the Manitoba government gave six tax reductions on corporate taxes in 15 years.
 That is more than the Conservatives did.
 I would suggest that the NDP in government and the NDP in opposition are two different animals.